 How UCLA Rates Applicants

-UCLA, along with all other University of California campuses, announced that they were dropping all standardized testing requirements starting with the Class of 2025 (those applying in the 2020-21 admissions cycle).
+UCLA, along with all other University of California campuses, dropped all use of standardized testing starting with the Class of 2025 (those applying in the 2020-21 admissions cycle).
 This makes the traditionally holistic review process at UCLA even more pronounced.

 In the admissions office’s own words: “Selection is based on a comprehensive review of all information—both academic and personal—presented in the application.
 All applications are read twice, in their entirety, by professionally trained readers.
 After independently reading and analyzing a file, the reader determines a comprehensive score that is the basis upon which the student is ultimately admitted or denied.”